-We wish to express our sincerest gratitude to Dr Girish Kumar for his continuous guidance and mentor-ship that he provided us during the project.
+We wish to express our sincerest gratitude to Dr. Girish Kumar for his continuous guidance and mentor-ship that he provided us during the project.
 He showed us the path to achieve our targets by explaining all the tasks to be done and explained to us the importance of this project as well as its industrial relevance.
 He was always ready to help us and clear our doubts regarding any hurdles in this project.
 Without his constant support and motivation, this project would not have been successful.